Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 RIIERR601E Establish and maintain mine emergency preparedness and response systems

-Upon successful completion of all units, students will receive a Testamur for the RII41319 Certificate IV in Emergency Response Coordination.
 This qualification, along with any Statement of Attainment issued for partial completion, does not have a formal expiry date.
 However, ongoing industry requirements may recommend periodic refresher training every 2 to 5 years, depending on the individual’s experience, job role, and currency of skills.
 Where applicable, refresher training for specific units of competency can be undertaken through Parabellum International Training (RTO 51786) and booked as individual short courses.

 Entry Requirements